zachpmanson/notes/notes/Notes/Software/Design/Spotify Design Decisions.md

 This occurred every time I wanted to turn off  `Shuffle`.
 Which is a lot.

-As of 2024-01-21, this loading state of the button appears to have been removed, but the button still is a 3 option cycle which I dislike (though respect the elegance of).
+As of 2024-01-21, this loading state of the button appears to have been removed, thankfully.

 ## Overflow Menu Loading